 Physical chemistry is the application of physics to chemical systems.

 Swarna Basu, Ph.D., conducts research is in the area of molecular interactions, using lasers and other instrumentation to answer questions such as: Is it possible to detect a unique DNA sequence that's found in the chromosome using metal ions?
 Or, what happens when a metal complex similar to a metalloenzyme comes within a very short distance (1-10 nanometers) of a protein?
+Or, is it possible to create micron-scale protein structures that can serve as models for tissue engineering?

 The ability to accurately observe and quantify these interactions yields valuable information about the nature of the protein or DNA or compounds that are similar in structure and properties.